-Differentiation: Provide a description on what makes this research unique, better and/or disruptive compared to what other researchers are working on in your field (i.e., what is distinguishing about this research that makes it more attractive than other existing work).
-This information may be shared with FACIT Inc., OICR's commercialization partner, should the proposal be funded.
-Maximum 250 words.

-Data management plan: Applicants must provide a data sharing and access plan, as well as a data storage requirements and retention plan, specifying how much data will be generated or transferred into OICR (if applicable) during the course of the project, and the plan for retaining/archiving with the ability to restore the data for the five-year period following its conclusion.
+- Differentiation (max.
+250 words): Provide a description on what makes this research unique, better and/or disruptive compared to what other researchers are working on in your field (i.e., what is distinguishing about this research that makes it more attractive than other existing work).
+This information may be shared with FACIT Inc., OICR's commercialization partner, should the proposal be funded; and - Data management plan (max.
+500 words): Applicants must provide a data sharing and access plan, as well as a data storage requirements and retention plan, specifying how much data will be generated or transferred into OICR (if applicable) during the course of the project, and the plan for retaining/archiving with the ability to restore the data for the five-year period following its conclusion.
 See Appendix V for additional information.
-Maximum 500 words.